Rick Dyer (hoaxer)

 Rick Dyer is an American Bigfoot enthusiast known for perpetrating hoaxes surrounding the subject.
 Texas Monthly has called Dyer "the world's most infamous Bigfoot hunter."

 Background

 Dyer is a full time Bigfoot hunter who is a self-styled "master tracker" of Bigfoot.
-Dyer and his hoaxes have appeared in Time, Discovery News, Fox News Channel, The Huffington Post and CNN.
+Dyer and his hoaxes have appeared in Time, Discovery News, Fox News, The Huffington Post and CNN.

 2008 hoax

 On August 12, 2008, Matthew Whitton and Dyer released a press release and went on Steve Kulls' radio show Squatch Detective to announce they had a dead Bigfoot body in their possession.
 After initially leaking grainy footage that showed Bigfoot, they presented the carcass encased in a block of ice at a conference that was only open to the press.
 The two announced that they found the 7-foot-7-inch, 500-lbs creature while hiking in the north Georgia mountains in June.
 They also stated that they had spotted about three other similar creatures after making the discovery.
 According to Dyer, it took them a day and a half with six men to carry out the Bigfoot, all the while being followed by other Bigfoot creatures.
 Tom Biscardi joined Whitton and Dyer for the news conference, stating "Last weekend, I touched it, I measured its feet, I felt its intestines" and lauded its authenticity.
 As it thawed, however, the claim began to "unravel as a giant hoax."

 Jerry Parrino, owner of internet Halloween costumer retailer TheHorrorDome.com, said that the costume "definitely looks like our costume" after viewing photos of Dyer's "Bigfoot".
 Upon further inspection, it was confirmed that the "corpse" was in fact a costume stuffed with opossum roadkill, entrails and slaughterhouse leftovers.

 National Geographic called the hoax a "short lived one", as the whole affair lasted only a few days.

 Upon being exposed, Dyer said that an unnamed government agency confiscated the real Bigfoot body, and, believing that he needed to produce something, fabricated the hoax.